DrewDalmedo/vgc/README.md

 A video game collection organization web app, built in Sinatra.

 ## About
+VGC is a web app designed to help users organize their video game and video game console collections.

 ## Usage
 Currently, there is only one way to use this app: you need to run a local development server.